temporalio/edu-ai-workshop-mcp/exercises/02_MCP_Temporal_HITL/README.md

 ## Part E: Testing Your MCP Tools

-14. Run the Temporal server with `temporal server start-dev`.
-15. Run your Worker with `python worker.py` from the `practice` directory.
+14. Run your Worker with `python worker.py` from the `practice` directory.
-16. Copy this configuration to your Claude Desktop config file: `cp claude_desktop_config.json ~/Library/Application\ Support/Claude/`.
+15. Go to the terminal window where you're running `uv run python mcp_servers/invoice.py`, stop it with `Ctrl+C`, then reran it.
-17. Restart Claude Desktop.
+16. Restart Claude Destkop.
-18. Test your tool by prompting Claude Desktop for the following:
+17. Test your tool by prompting Claude Desktop for the following:

 `Can you convert this amount into USD:
 {